How Does Paintless Dent Repair Work? The Complete PDR Process

 James R., Chicago (large crease on truck bed)

-James had a softball-sized dent from a fallen tree branch.
-Inspection showed a borderline case: a deep crease and slight paint stress.
-The technician explained that metal stretch made PDR unlikely to deliver a high-quality finish and recommended traditional repair.
-James chose that route and appreciated the clear, honest assessment.
+A fallen tree branch left a softball-sized dent with a deep crease and visible paint stress.
+The tech looked at it, explained that the metal stretch made PDR unlikely to deliver clean results, and recommended traditional repair instead.
+James appreciated the straight answer.

 How long does paintless dent repair take?

-Most single dents take 30 minutes to 2 hours, depending on access and depth.
-Multi-dent hail jobs can take half a day or longer.
-Time increases when trim removal is needed or when dents sit on body lines that require slower metal correction and blending.
+Single dents usually take 30 minutes to 2 hours, depending on access and depth.
+Multi-dent hail jobs can run half a day or more.
+Add time when trim has to come off or when a dent sits on a body line that needs slower, more careful correction.

 Does PDR damage the paint?